core-wg/oscore/draft-ietf-core-object-security.md

 ### CoAP Header Fields {#sec-coap-headers}

 * Version.
 The CoAP version {{RFC7252}} is not expected to be sensitive to disclose.
 Currently there is only one CoAP version defined.
 A change of this parameter is potentially a denial of service attack.
-Future versions of CoAP need to analyse attacks to OSCORE protected messages due to an adversary changing the CoAP version.
+Future versions of CoAP need to analyze attacks to OSCORE protected messages due to an adversary changing the CoAP version.

 * Token/Token Length.
 The Token field is a client-local identifier for differentiating between concurrent requests {{RFC7252}}.
 An eavesdropper reading the token can match requests to responses which can be used in traffic analysis.
 CoAP proxies are allowed to change Token and Token Length between UDP hops.
 However, modifications of Token and Token Length during a UDP hop may become a denial of service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.